blademckain/climate_master/README.md

-# climate_group
+# climate_master

-Home Assistant Climate Group
+Home Assistant Climate Master

-Groups multiple climate devices to a single entity.
-Useful if you have for instance multiple radiator thermostats in a room and want to control them all together.
+Groups multiple climate devices to a single entity and create a Dummy Climate that acts as a master
-Inspired/copied from light_group component (https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/group/light.py)

 ## How to install:

 ### HACS
-Add this repo (https://github.com/daenny/climate_group) to the HACS store and install from there.
+Add this repo (https://github.com/blademckain/climate_master) to the HACS store and install from there.

 ### local install
 Put in "custom_components" folder located in hass.io inside the config folder.
-(The 2 .py file must be config/custom_components/climate_group)
+(The 2 .py file must be config/custom_components/climate_master)